on working days

 The first double crown (national championship and cup) was won in 1959.

-In 1968, in addition to winning the double crown, the red and whites also won the Central European Cup.
+In 1968, in addition to the double crown, the red and white team also won the Central European Cup.
 After that, our team won the domestic championship three times in a row: 1968, 1969, and 1970.

 In 1971, Zvezda was one step away from the first final in the European Champions Cup.
 Greek Panathinaikos got in the way in the semi-finals.
-Zvezda played the next international semi-final in 1975 against Ferencvaros, within the Cup Winners' Cup.
+Zvezda played the next international semi-final in 1975 against Ferencvaros, as part of the Cup Winners' Cup.

-Our club played the first major European final in 1979.
-In the final of the UEFA Cup (forerunner of the Europa League), Zvezda played against Borussia Mönchengladbach.
+The first major European final was recorded by our club in 1979 in the final of the UEFA Cup (forerunner of the Europa League).
+Zvezda played against Borussia Mönchengladbach.

 Italy.
 Barry.
-St. Nicolas Stadium.
-May 29, 1991.
-Crvena zvezda - Olympique Marseille.
-And our Zvezda is finally the champion of Europe.
-Crvena zvezda then became the first and only club from Serbia and Yugoslavia to climb the roof of the old Continent.
+St. Nicholas Stadium, May 29, 1991.
+Red Star - Olympique Marseille.
+Our Star is finally the champion of Europe.
+Crvena zvezda then became the first and only club from Serbia and Yugoslavia to climb the roof of the Old Continent.

 After the legendary double-header in the semi-finals against Bayern Munich, it was the turn of the game against the French champions.

-From the meeting of the two offensive teams (Zvezda scored 18 goals in 8 previous matches, and Olympique 20 goals), a game with a large number of goals was expected.
+From the meeting of the two offensive teams (Zvezda scored 18 goals in the previous eight matches, and Olimpik 20 goals), a game with a large number of goals was expected.

-However, the regular part of the match ended with a score of 0:0.
-Extra time followed.
-Well, penalties.
+However, the regular part of the match ended with a score of 0:0, followed by extra time and penalties.

-Five footballers shot for Crvena zvezda and all hit the net (Robert Prosinečki, Dragiša Binić, Miodrag Belodedić, Siniša Mihajlović and Darko Pančev).
+Five players shot for Crvena zvezda and all of them hit the opponent's net (Robert Prosinečki, Dragiša Binić, Miodrag Belodedić, Siniša Mihajlović and Darko Pančev).

-The French team scored only three goals from penalties, so after the goal of Darko Pančev there was an eruption of enthusiasm throughout Bari, Belgrade, but also all parts of Europe and the world where the Crvena zvezda fans were at that moment.
+The French team scored only three goals from the penalty spot, so after Darko Pančev's goal there was an eruption of enthusiasm throughout Bari, Belgrade, and all parts of Europe and the world where Red Star fans were at that moment.

-As the champion of Europe, on December 8, 1991, Crvena zvezda played in Tokyo against the South American champion - the Chilean Colo-Colo for the title of world club champion.
+As the champion of Europe, on December 8, 1991, Red Star played in Tokyo against the South American champion - the Chilean team Kolo-Kolo for the title of world club champion.

-Although they played without a significant number of players (and the head coach) who conquered the old continent, and despite the fact that Dejan Savićević was sent off in the 43rd minute - Zvezda played masterfully, and won.
-With a convincing 3:0.
-Vladimir Jugović scored two goals for our club, and Darko Pančev scored the third.
+Although they played without a significant number of players (and the head coach) who conquered the Old Continent, and despite the fact that Dejan Savićević was sent off in the 43rd minute - Zvezda played masterfully and won convincingly 3:0.
+Two goals for our club were scored by Vladimir Jugović, while the third was the work of Darko Pančev.

 Crvena zvezda became the world champion.

-Although it was won back in 1958, the Danube Cup trophy remains forever remembered as one of the more interesting ones in the FC Crvena zvezda Museum.
+Although it was won back in 1958, the Danube Cup trophy was forever remembered as one of the more interesting ones in the Red Star FC Museum.
 Teams from five countries fought for the title: Yugoslavia, Hungary, Czechoslovakia, Romania and Bulgaria.

 The tournament was marked by the legendary football player of Crvena zvezda - Bora Kostić.
 He scored a goal in a two-match against Dukla, as many as five against Lokomotiva (all four of which in the first match in which the score was 4:4), as well as three in a two-match against the Ruda Hvjezda team in the final of the competition.

 Ten years later (1968), Zvezda repeated the success, winning the Central European Cup for the second time.
-In the final, they defeated a very challenging rival, Spartak Trnava.
+In the final, a very challenging rival, Spartak Trnava, was defeated.

 PHONE FULL - RED-WHITE